CATEGORIES & CRITERIA

 Who should you nominate?
 This category celebrates leading Parts & Accessories (P&A) brands that have demonstrated excellence, innovation, and positive impact on the industry over the past year.
 Eligible nominees must be active P&A brands that have launched at least one significant new product or product line within the last year.

-Winner will be decided by a judging panel.
+Voting Method: The winner will be decided by a judging panel.

 Judging Criteria: Nominees will be evaluated on the following key areas: